snoke/symfony-websocket/README.md

             verify_peer: false
 ````

-if you want to use no SSL:
+if you want to use no TLS:
 ````yml
 snoke_websocket:
     context: []